Enter the current assets and current liabilities into the calculator to determine the working capital ratio of a business.

 FAQ

-What is working capital ratio?
+What factors can affect a company’s working capital ratio?

 working capital ratio calculator